anchaapedro/anchaapedro/README.md

-##  Anime Devotee by Day, JS Sorceress by Night 🌙✨
+##  Anime Devotee by Day, Coder by Night 🌙✨

 OHAYOO! 🐉🎌
 I'm Ancha Pedro, passionately exploring the enchanting realms of CSS and Javascript.